-Class Action
+Class Action Lawsuit

-We and certain of our current and former officers were named as defendants in a purported securities class action lawsuit filed in the United States District Court for the Southern District of New York (Levine v.
+AtriCure, Inc. and certain of its current and former officers were named as defendants in a purported securities class action lawsuit filed in the United States District Court for the Southern District of New York (Levine v.
 AtriCure, Inc., Case No. 06 CV 14324 (United States District Court for the Southern District of New York)).
-The suit alleges violations of the federal securities laws and seeks damages on behalf of purchasers of our common stock during the period from our Initial Public Offering in August 2005 through February 16, 2006.
-We believe that the allegations are without merit and intend to vigorously defend against them, and our motion to dismiss this suit is currently pending.
+The suit alleges violations of the federal securities laws and seeks damages on behalf of purchasers of our common stock during the period from our initial public offering in August 2005 through February 16, 2006.
+We believe that the allegations are without merit and intend to vigorously defend against them.
+The Company's motion to dismiss the lawsuit for lack of subject matter jurisdiction was denied in September 2007, and a motion for reconsideration of that denial is pending.